DSHS and HCA Overpayments: What is “Equitable Estoppel”?

 Your reliance must have been reasonable.
-In most cases, this will be true.
-Eligibility rules and benefits computations are complicated and often confusing.
-The rules sometimes change and may not make sense, especially if no one explains them.
+This will usually be true.
+Eligibility rules and benefits computations are complicated.
+They are often confusing.
+The rules sometimes change.
+They may not make sense, especially if no one explains them.
 It is usually reasonable to expect DSHS to do its job right and give you the right amount of benefits.

 You must show:

 It would harm you if DSHS can now claim you owe the benefits.

 You cannot afford to pay back the money or have DSHS lower your benefits.

 - You planned your finances believing you were eligible for the extra benefits, OR you used them to buy something you would not have otherwise.

 You bought your children new shoes or clothes instead of used ones OR you bought a household member a birthday gift or took the family to a special event.
 You would not have done this if you had known you were not eligible for the extra benefits you got.

 If DSHS gave you medical care it now says you were not eligible for, you may have gotten medical help you would not otherwise.
 Example: instead of going to the doctor, you might have gone to a free clinic or not gotten care.